Redomiciliation: Why and How to Convert Your Foreign Company into a Singapore-Registered Company

 The third main criterion is legality.
 This means you have complied with all relevant company law rules in your company’s original place of incorporation, and are not seeking to redomicile to Singapore for some improper purpose such as to defraud creditors.

 Most crucially, your place of incorporation must have legal provisions in place for companies to redomicile overseas.
 A number of countries permit 2-way redomiciliation (i.e. for foreign companies to re-register as local companies, and for local companies to re-register as foreign companies).
 These countries include Australia, Canada, New Zealand and the British Virgin Islands.

-Conversely, other jurisdictions like Singapore, Hong Kong and the United Kingdom, only allow for inward redomiciliation.
+Conversely, other jurisdictions like Singapore and Hong Kong, only allow for inward redomiciliation.
 In other words, foreign companies may re-register as local companies, but local companies may not re-register as foreign companies.